taraw28/ling567-22wi-bcj/labs/lab9/README.md

     - 8 results
       - 4 of these results have the verb taking jina as a complement, which is incorrect
-      - asked on canvas but probably won't hear back in time 19
+      - asked on canvas but probably won't hear back in time
+  - 8 results from sje; same as with eng
+19
   - doesn't parse because this kind of possession doesn't work yet 20